Western oriole: Description

 The western oriole measures 21 cm in length, and weighs 42 to 57 g.
 The adult upperparts are yellow-olive in colour; the head to upper breast is black, and the periphery of the wings has a small white patch.
 It has a brownish pink beak.
 The underparts are yellow.
 The tail feathers are black and have broad yellow tips.

 The juvenile has olive upperparts.
 The head is olive, and the throat is streaked with yellow.
 It has a dusky beak, and black streaked breast.

 It has a variety of fluty vocalizations such as uoo-uoo, uoo-dleeo, tioolioo, whee-whooliu, whoolioo, and too-too-tuloo which normally have detached notes, and are lower pitched than those of the black-winged oriole (Oriolus nigripennis).
 It also emits a harsh whit-cheeew-cheeew.

 Distribution and habitat

 The western oriole is native to the rainforests of Sierra Leone, Guinea, Liberia, Ivory Coast, Benin, and Ghana.

-It is found in western and central Africa.
+It is native to the African tropical rainforest.
 It lives either individually or in pairs in canopies of lowland primary forests, secondary forests, forest clearings with shrubs, and forest edges.